 Narah laughed ironically, still in his clutch.
 People in the restaurant continued whispering in each other’s ears, and most of them had already taken their phones out to make videos.
 But nobody did a thing to prevent what was about to happen.

-Narah tread on his toes with her heel, using all the strength she could in that moment.
+Suddenly, Narah tread on his toes with her heel, using all the strength she could find in that moment.
 He screamed and let go of his grasp.
 Then she turned to him.

 He punched her in the face, making her lip bleed, and herself – fall to the ground.
-She dried her mouth on the outside with her palm and whipped it on her long, perfectly tanned leg, while still on the ground, on her back he was crawling backwards.
+She wiped the blood with the palm of her hand and to her perfectly tanned thigh.
 He leaned over her and she spit the rest of the blood in his face.
 People in the restaurant also kept moving back as if to make space for the action to happen.

 He got her by the wrists and pressed her arms back, while looking at her face, but no anger was present there, it had been substituted by pleasure.
 He smacked her face with his head.
 She moaned in great pain.
 Then he took a knife from the nearest table, unluckily for her it was a meat knife, and he started cutting her thigh slowly on the side.